 The NM Energy$mart Program receives funding from the Department of Energy, LIHEAP and from utility companies such as New Mexico Gas and PNM.
 MFA awards these funds to community action agencies, nonprofit organizations or local governments through a competitive request for proposals process based on their experience and capacity to perform the required repairs.

-If you qualify for the NM Energy$mart program, a residential energy efficiency professional will come to your home and evaluate it for energy efficiency and health and safety factors.
+If you qualify for the NM Energy$mart program, and your application is next on the waiting list, a residential energy efficiency professional will come to your home and evaluate it for energy efficiency and health and safety factors.
 Based on the evaluation, a recommendation will be made for customized upgrades that will make your home as energy efficient and safe as possible.
-The service providers will explain to you what work will be done and schedule a time to come to your home.
-Throughout the weatherization process, the health and safety of your household remain a priority.
-After the work is complete, an inspection will be performed, which may include MFA staff.
+The service providers will explain to you what work will be done and schedule a time to come to your home to start the work.
+Throughout the weatherization process, the health and safety of your household remains a priority.
+After the work is complete, an inspection will be performed, which may include MFA staff at a later date.

 NM Energy$mart services may include some of the following:

 - Repair or replacement of broken glass

 - Exterior door repair and sometimes replacement

 - Fireplace dampers

 Base load measures (Items that do not change based off season):